“We may not know how to play, but we can stop those who think they can.”

 Intercepting a pass is now the highly-prized skill rather than the eye-popping body-to-body car-crash collision.

-However for many of us, like ancient Roman nobility in the Coliseum, we still yearn for those days of Nigel de Jong and even Gareth Barry and some feel smugly vindicated every time Pep’s boys gets caught on the counter.
+However for many, like ancient Roman nobility in the Coliseum, they still yearn for those days of Nigel de Jong and even Gareth Barry and some felt smugly vindicated last term when Pep‘s boys got caught on the counter.

-RTs, follows and comments @boltfromablue are much appreciated.
+RTs, follows and comments @boltfromtheblu are much appreciated.